 - 1. Only one (1) ADU shall be allowed per parcel or lot. - 2.
 Two (2) vehicular parking spaces shall be provided entirely on the property for the unit. - 3.
 The maximum size of an ADU shall not exceed 1500 square feet. - 4.
 The applicant will need to provide verification of wastewater treatment system based on Teton County's Septic Capacity Evaluation form.
 Applicant is responsible for any fees associated with reviews.
-In a case where the primary dwelling unit is connected to the City of Driggs water and/or waste water system, the owner must seek approval from Driggs City Council prior to making any additional connection to the system.

-C. Limited Use Standards - IR Zone District
+A. Limited Use Standards - IR Zone District

 - 1. The IR Zone district may accommodate two (2) attached units as an ADU. - 2.
-The maximum size of the ADU shall not exceed 1500 square feet (for either one (1) or two (2) units). - 3.
-The applicant will need to provide verification of wastewater treatment system based on Teton County's Septic Capacity Evaluation form.
+The maximum size of the ADU shall not exceed 1500 square feet (for either one (1) or two (2) units) - 3.
+The applicant will need to provide verification of wastewater treatment system based on Teton-County's Septic Capacity Evaluation form.
 Applicant is responsible for any fees associated with reviews.

-In a case where the primary dwelling unit is connected to the City of Driggs water and/or waste water system, the owner must seek approval from Driggs City Council prior to making any additional connection to the system. - 4.
-ADUs may not be short term rented in the IR zone district.
+4. ADUs may not be short term rented in the IR zone district

-3-9-3 Accessory Dwelling Unit, Detached
+3-9-3 3-9-3 Accessory Dwelling Unit, Detached